 Natural anti-androgen supplements reduce testosterone or block its effects.
-In women, androgen blockers can improve the symptom of unwanted facial hair (hirsutism), usually associated with PCOS.
+In women, androgen blockers can improve the symptom of unwanted facial hair (hirsutism), often associated with PCOS.

 Anti-androgen supplements are not a stand-alone treatment for facial hair or acne.
 You still need to fix the underlying reason for androgen excess or the underlying driver of your type of PCOS.
 For example, if you’ve been taking a masculinizing type of birth control, then the best plan is to stop taking it.
 If you have PCOS, then identify your type of PCOS and treat that.

 Restoring normal ovulation can go a long way to reducing testosterone because both estrogen and progesterone have strong anti-androgen effects.

 Natural anti-androgen supplements for hirsutism

 Zinc improves ovarian function thereby decreasing androgens and increasing progesterone, which is a natural androgen blocker.
 It also inhibits the enzyme 5 alpha-reductase and therefore reduces the conversion of testosterone to dihydrotestosterone (DHT).

 In a recent clinical trial, zinc supplementation significantly improved hirsutism in just eight weeks.
 The recommended dose is 30-50 mg taken directly after dinner.
 Don’t take zinc on an empty stomach, or it could make you feel sick.
 Read Why zinc is my favorite prescription for healthy periods.

 Progesterone reduces testosterone in three ways: It inhibits 5-alpha reductase; blocks androgen receptors; and reduces luteinizing hormone (LH), thereby reducing LH stimulation of the ovary to make testosterone.
 The best way to obtain progesterone is to ovulate and make your own.
 You can also supplement it, which is particularly helpful for PCOS in the form of “cyclic progesterone therapy.”

 👉 Tip: There’s no progesterone in hormonal birth control.
 They’re progestins, some of which are more similar to testosterone than they are to progesterone.